juliaguida/oystercard/node/alexyoung/node_intro.md

 ## Streams

 * An object that represents a stream of values
-* Can be readable, writeable, or both
+* Can be readable, writable, or both
 * They're best learned by practicing
   * Try Stream Adventure https://github.com/substack/stream-adventure
 * All stream objects inherit from EventEmitter